Best Side Hustles for Doctors, Lawyers, and Other Professionals

 If You’re a Computer Programmer: Gigster

-Gigster bills itself as a hub for the highest-quality software developers—particularly ones who have worked at tech giants or founded their own companies—and it’s known for specialized digital capabilities like machine learning programming and certain kinds of web architecture.
+Gigster bills itself as a hub for the highest-quality software developers—particularly ones who have worked at tech giants or founded their own companies—and it’s known for specialized digital capabilities, such as machine learning programming and certain kinds of web architecture.
 Clients include IBM, Digit, Square, OpenTable, Mastercard, and eBay.

-You apply through the site to “become a Gigster” and they evaluate the quality of your work to see if it’s up to par.
-Full-time employees then match developers to projects and interface a lot with the client so the developer doesn't have to.
-Programmers typically make anywhere from $500 (for taking on a small project) to $500,000 in a year.
-Projects are billed on a fixed-price basis (the project manager sets payments) with incentives for high-quality work, not for a number of hours.
+You apply through the site to “become a Gigster” and they evaluate the quality of your work to see if it is satisfactory.
+Full-time employees then match developers to projects and interface a lot with the client as the developer's representative.
+Programmers typically make anywhere from $500—for taking on a small project—to $500,000 in a year.
+Projects are billed on a fixed-price basis—the project manager sets payments—with incentives for high-quality work, not for a number of hours.
 The fee is taken from the companies that commission the work, while budget comes from a Gigster project manager.